Urtica dioica L. Family: Urticaceae

 Nettle extract may help BPH by binding to sites on sex hormone binding globulin (SHBG).

-This decreases testosterone's effect on the prostate.
-But studies conflict on how
+This lessens testosterone's effect on the prostate.
+But studies conflict on how well

 Nettle extract may get in the way of inflammation.
-Inflammation plays an important
+Inflammation is a major cause of

-role in pain and joint damage due to arthritis.
-But there’s little evidence to support
+pain and joint damage due to arthritis.
+But there’s little evidence to support how

-how well this herb works for this condition.
-More studies are needed.
+well this herb works for this condition.
+More research is needed.

 Side effects, toxicity, and interactions